 Skip to main content

-Considerations for changing the maximum number of files allowed on a FlexVol volume
+The maximum number of files allowed for FlexVol volumes

 FlexVol volumes have a maximum number of files that they can contain.
-You can change the maximum number of files for a volume, but before doing so you should understand how this change affects the volume.
+You can change this maximum, but before doing so you should understand how this change affects the volume.

 If your data requires a large number of files or very large directories, you can expand ONTAP file or directory capacity.
 However, you should understand the limitations and caveats for doing so before proceeding.